eclipse-esmf/esmf-sdk/core/sds-aspect-model-document-generators/README.md

 1. The Aspect Model definition file (.ttl) is loaded
 2. The aspect meta model is instantiated with the contents of the loaded aspect meta model definition
-3. The instantiated aspect meta model is used to generate the HTMl page using Velocity templates
+3. The instantiated aspect meta model is used to generate the HTML page using Velocity templates
 4. The diagram for the Aspect Model is generated in SVG format and embedded into the HTML as a Base64 encoded String
 5. The required JavaScript, styles and font will be embedded into the HTML as a String
 6. The HTML is written to the specified location